50th Street/Washington station

-50th Street/Washington is a light rail station on the Valley Metro system in Phoenix, Arizona.
+50th Street/Washington station is a light rail station on the A Line of the Valley Metro Rail system in Phoenix, Arizona.
 It is between 44th Street/Washington and Center Pkwy/Washington stations.

+Background

 The station was built as an infill project to serve the Ability360 recreation center and include disability-friendly features that go beyond federal requirements, such as a more gradual slope and wider platforms.

 The station opened on April 25, 2019, and cost $22.9 million using funds derived from a light rail initiative passed in 2015.